 DeLacy Ganley is the dean of the School of Educational Studies.
-Prior to being appointed dean, she was the director of Claremont Graduate University’s Teacher Education Department from 2003 to 2012.
+Prior to being appointed dean, she was the director of Claremont Graduate University’s Teacher Education Department from 2003-2017.
 As director, Ganley oversaw the school’s teaching credential programs, helped to ensure that the School of Educational Studies was at the national forefront of teacher preparation, and expanded discussions around teacher quality to include global and intercultural competencies.

 The school relies upon Ganley’s background as a K–20 educator, her experience working with linguistically and culturally diverse populations, and her administrative creativity.
 With teaching experience at the elementary, high school, undergraduate, and graduate levels, Ganley possesses a fundamental understanding of programming needs across the education spectrum.
 She has worked in and partnered with a variety of traditional and non-traditional educational organizations, including comprehensive public schools and districts, charter schools, Montessori schools, juvenile centers and court schools for adjudicated youth, boarding schools, Waldorf schools, homeschooling associations, and international schools.

 Co-authored with Susan R. Warren, James T. Noftle, and Anita P. Quintanar.
 “Preparing Urban Teachers to Partner with Families and Communities.”
 The School Community Journal 21, no. 1 (2011): 95-112.
 Available here.

 Co-authored with Barbara DeHart.
 “A Descriptive Case Study of Discord & Dissent: The Story of A School Board’s Act of Non-Compliance To State And Federal Law.”
 In The Future of School Board Governance: Relevancy and Revelation, edited by Thomas L. Alsbury.
 Lanham, MD: Rowman & Littlefield Education, 2008.

 Co-authored with Anita Quintanar and Lisa Loop.
 “Raising the Bar of Teacher Quality: Accountability, Collaboration, and Social Justice.”
 College Quarterly 10, no. 3 (2007): 2-11.
 Available here.

 Issues for Novice Teachers